-The collection accounts from LVNV will appear on your credit report after the company has purchased this debt.
+The collection accounts will appear on your credit report after the company has purchased this debt.

-It’s important to realize that just because LVNV funding is on your credit reports, it does not necessarily mean that you owe the debt.
+It’s important to realize that just because LVNV Funding LLC is on your credit reports, it does not necessarily mean that you owe the debt.
 Errors in reporting, account numbers, the amount owed and other issues are common.

 In particular, if you see more than one company listing the same debt as a collection account, be aware that your debts may have been bought and sold numerous times.

-All of which means that LVNV may not be the current holder of the debt and should not have an open collection account listed on your report.
+All of which means that they may not be the current holder of the debt and should not have an open collection account listed on your report.

 Is LVNV Funding harassing you with constant phone calls?

 The Fair Debt Collection Practices Act (FDCPA) provides you as a consumer with rights that protect you from unwarranted harassment.
-In particular, LVNV Funding cannot:
+In particular, debt collectors cannot: